 But Tupelo was brimming with pretty girls and most of them were listening to me play their favorite music like Chapel Of Love by the Dixie Cups; My Boy Lollipop–Millie Small; I Can’t Help Myself–Four Tops; This Diamond Ring–Gary Lewis & The Playboys; Baby I’m Yours–Barbara Lewis & Hold Me, Thrill Me, Kiss Me–Mel Carter.

-I’d been at WTUP just a few months when one evening, about an hour in my shift of playing Rock ‘n’ Roll, I answered a call from a male that I assumed to be a jealous boyfriend telling me to quit giving his girlfriend advice.
+I’d been working at WTUP for about a month and one evening about an hour into my show, I answered one of the request lines expecting a pre-teen girl, but it was a male caller.
+I assumed it was a jealous boyfriend telling me to quit giving his girlfriend advice.
 (Usually by me telling her to dump the boyfriend.)

 But this mature-sounding fellow began telling me that I was a great DJ, one of those “What are you doing here” kind of things.
 In fact, he was a scout looking for raw talent for radio stations in larger markets, he professed.
 He would just need to meet with me briefly, face to face, for a few minutes.